Juvenile Defense Lawyer Lafayette, MO

 What Are the Different Types of Juvenile Crimes in Lafayette and Throughout Missouri?

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.
+- Curfew Violations: Being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

-• Shoplifting and Theft/Burglary: Thankfully, the Missouri courts don’t feel children have the same decision-making abilities as adults.
-Property crimes, such as shoplifting and theft, are handled by the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.
+- Shoplifting and Theft/Burglary: Fortunately, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
+Property crimes, like shoplifting and theft, are handled by the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.

-• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+- Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in severe cases, detention.
+Penalties range from restitution and fines to probation or, in serious cases, detention.

-• Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
-Consequently, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+- Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
+Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases beyond that age.
-Yet, if a traffic violation is serious enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.
+- Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division cannot take any cases beyond that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.

-• Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+- Unlawful Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Who Decides if a Juvenile Can Be Tried as an Adult in Lafayette, MO?

-If you are facing serious charges as a juvenile, it is important to consult with a defense attorney in Lafayette, MO promptly.
+If you are facing serious charges as a juvenile, it is vital to consult with a defense attorney in Lafayette, MO promptly.
 The legal team at Combs Waterkotte offers free consultations, accessible through (314) 900-HELP or via our online contact form.